-Content: Around the world, more countries and communities face increasing scarcity of clean water, which leads to economic, environmental, social and political dilemmas.
+Around the world, more countries and communities face increasing scarcity of clean water, which leads to economic, environmental, social and political dilemmas.
 In this course, we will explore the definitions of scarcity and shortage, the market and non-market costs of scarcity, and different means of addressing scarcity.
 We will also discuss how politics, culture and climate disruption interact with existing policies regarding water use.
-These discussions will be interdisciplinary due to water's complex interaction with many dimensions of life.
-(Note that the Netherlands is often seen as possessing abundant water, but it is subject to both scarcity (droughts) and abundance shocks (floods), so all of these ideas apply here as elsewhere.)
+As you can tell, these discussions will be interdisciplinary due to water's complex interaction with many dimensions of life.
+NB: The Netherlands is often seen as possessing abundant water, but it is subject to both scarcity (droughts) and abundance shocks (floods), so all of these ideas apply here as elsewhere.

-- Students will apply interdisciplinary insights to addressing scarcity from cultural, technical, legal, economic and moral perspectives.
+- Students will have skills in applying interdisciplinary insights to addressing scarcity from cultural, technical, legal, economic and moral perspectives.

 Students will be able to explain the various dimensions and impacts of scarcity using interdisciplinary perspectives.